Supply Chain Issues and Inventory Risks to Consider in 2022

 This guide aims to explore some of the major disruptions that continue to plague inventory levels and strategies that you can deploy today to help build resilience and agility in your supply chain.

-Current supply chain issues in 2022
+Current global supply chain issues in 2022

 Inventory levels are impacted by ongoing logistics disruptions that stem from the Covid-19 pandemic.
 The flow of goods into global markets such as North America, Europe, Southeast Asia, and India is impeded by the shutdown of major ports and airports, largely in China, South Korea, and the US.